 After staying here, it’s easy to see why the same families return to this hotel year after year from all over the world.
-While we were there so were an American family that visits every summer.
+While we were there, so was an American family that visits every summer.
 This summer they were there to baptize their children, and the baptism the hotel threw was unlike anything I have ever seen.
-The hotel staff treats you like family.
+The hotel staff at Alexander the Great treats you like family.

 Lots of Room Options

 The hotel is huge and offers a lot of different types of rooms.
-We stayed in connecting rooms.
-They both look just like those pictured above.
-Both rooms had a patio overlooking the property with a bit of the water.
-Many of the rooms have a beach view, we were in the building farthest from the beach, so even though we couldn’t see the beach we could see the water.
+We stayed in connecting rooms, both of which looked as pictured above.
+Both rooms had a patio overlooking the property and a bit of the water.
+Many of the rooms have a beach view, but we were in the building farthest from the beach, so even though we couldn’t see the beach, we could still see the water.
 You do not need two rooms here to accommodate a family.
 They have plenty of rooms that sleep four or more people.

-Along with various room layouts they offer other options like half board.
+Along with various room layouts, they offer other options like a half board.
 We had half board which means that we had a daily breakfast buffet and a daily dinner buffet.
-As a single mom that rarely gets a break having half board was so, so nice!
+As a single mom that rarely gets a break, having half board was so, so nice!
 Sometimes a vacation can just be not having to cook!

-Once a week Alexander the Great Beach Hotel host a Greek night at their Taverna Antonis.
-All the food on the buffet is Greek and after dinner is finished there is Greek dancing.
+Once a week, Alexander the Great Beach Hotel hosts a Greek night at their Taverna Antonis.
+All the food on the buffet is Greek, and after dinner is finished, there is Greek dancing.
 They dance all different types of dances representing various areas of Greece.
-In Greece the dancing varies from region to region.
+In Greece, the dancing varies from region to region.
 They allow audience participation so you too can learn a little bit of Greek dancing.
 Noah and Jonah refused to dance.
 In fact, at the first mention of dancing, they seemed to have magically disappeared.
 This was a shame because Eden and I stayed and danced, and it was one of the highlights of our trip!

 Family Friendly Amenities

-A few times a month they offer a wine tasting class.
-How fun is that?!
+A few times a month, they offer a wine tasting class.
+How fun is that?
 I got a chance to learn all about Greek wines.
-The wine tasting I attended was like by Earnesto, an international wine expert who is also a wine maker.
-During the class I got to try 4 white wines and 2 red wines.
-He walks all the guests thru how to taste, smell, and enjoy the wines.
+The wine tasting I attended was led by Ernesto, an international wine expert who is also a winemaker.
+During the class, I got to try 4 white wines and 2 red wines.
+Ernesto walks all the guests through how to taste, smell, and enjoy the wines.
 I am a wine drinker, so I might be biased, but I thought the wine was good.
 The cheese however was incredible!
 Just thinking about it makes my mouth water.
 I love Greek cheese!

-Hands down the reason to stay here is the spectacular beach.
+Hands down, the reason to stay here is the spectacular beach.
 We spent as much time as we could down at the beach.
-The water is turquoise which shows up in the pictures, but is even more beautiful in person.
+The water is turquoise, which shows up in the pictures, but is even more beautiful in person.
 I think you can also tell from the pictures that it is fairly shallow quite a way out, which is always nice for families traveling with younger children.

 Agora Beach Bar

-Next door along the same stretch of beach is Agora Beach Bar.
+Next door along the same stretch of beach is the Agora Beach Bar.
 This is an awesome place to hang out.
-It’s so well run I never would have guessed it just opened in May for the season.
-It’s owned by Pap Corporation, the same company that owns the Alexander the Great Beach hotel next door so you know you are going to get good service and high quality.
+It’s so well run, I never would have guessed it just opened in May for the season.
+It’s owned by Pap Corporation, the same company that owns the Alexander the Great Beach Hotel next door, so you know you are going to get good service and high quality.

 We went here for lunch and ended up staying all day.
 I loved the overall vibe and look.
 This is exactly the kind of Greece experience I like.

-The other thing you can rent here is paddle boards.
-The water is extremely calm, making it an ideal area for paddle boarding.
-They are the type of paddle boards that are inflatable.
+Another thing you can rent here are paddleboards.
+The water is extremely calm, making it an ideal area for paddleboarding.
+They are the type of paddleboards that are inflatable.
 Do not let this deter you from trying, just know that they are slightly more difficult to balance.
 And remember, if you are uncomfortable standing up, just stay seated and paddle around.
 No one will care.

 Wedding Party Show

-As I mentioned the day we visited I found out they were having some sort of Mamma Mia spoof show.
+As I mentioned, the day we visited I found out they were having some sort of Mamma Mia spoof show.
 The space is kind of small, so I didn’t really know what to expect.
-The show is upstairs and it’s simple, yet totally fun.
-They get the audience more involved as it progresses and by the end everyone is up on their feet dancing and having a blast.
+The show is upstairs, and it’s simple, yet totally fun.
+They get the audience more involved as it progresses, and by the end, everyone is up on their feet dancing and having a blast.
 It was a whole dance party with loud music and all sorts of silly props for us to flaunt.
-All three of my kids dance and considering two of them are teens, this is kind of a big deal to me.
-Anytime you see your teens not be self conscious to the point they will get up and dance with the family, that is a successful night.
+All three of my kids danced, and considering two of them are teens, this is kind of a big deal to me.
+Anytime you see your teens not be self-conscious to the point they will get up and dance with the family, that is a successful night.